CAN: Feature Co-Action for Click-Through Rate Prediction: Experiments

+For a fair comparison, DNN is used as the base model (\textbf{CAN-DNN}) so that the differences of these methods (except DIEN) lie on the feature interaction modeling.
+Meanwhile, we present additional experiments based on DIEN (\textbf{CAN-DIEN}), which is a state-of-the-art method focusing on user interest, to evaluate the promotion of CAN on sequence-oriented modeling.

-\textbf{Implementation details.} We implement the CAN using Tensorflow \cite{tensorflow2015-whitepaper}.
-For the $P_{item}$, eight-layer MLP is used with weight dimension set to $4 \times 4$, which results in a dimension of $(4*4+4)\times 8 =160$ (bias included).
-The order of $P_{user}$ is set to 2.
-The model is trained from scratch and the model parameters is initialized with a Gaussian distribution (with a mean of 0 and standard deviation of 0.01).
-We use Adam to optimize the training with the batch size set to 128 and learning rate set to 0.001.
-The three-layers MLP with $200 \times 100 \times 2$ is used for final CTR prediction.
-The common used metric AUC is used to evaluate the model performance.
+\textbf{Implementation details.} We implement CAN using Tensorflow.
+Specifically, for $P_{induction}$, a two-layer MLP is used with input/output dimension set to 16/8 and 8/4.
+The order of $P_{feed}$ is set to 3.
+The model parameters are initialized with a Gaussian distribution (with a mean of 0 and standard deviation of 0.01).
+We use Adam to optimize the training procedure with the batch size set to 128 and the learning rate set to 0.001.
+A three-layer MLP with layers $200 \times 80 \times 2$ is used for final CTR prediction.
+The commonly used metric AUC is taken to evaluate the model performance.
+Note that all experiments are conducted 5 times independently from random train and validation partitions.